-Mapping a right web application development process flow is a key to success for a project of any size.
-Despite the fact that the development of the web-based app is pretty similar to the regular desktop application development it has some differences that may impact the overall process and make it more complex in some aspects.
-In this article, we are going to explain each stage of the web application development process, name key specialists who can take part in the project and map their area of responsibilities.
+Mapping the right web application development process flow is a key to success for a project of any size.
+Despite the fact that the development of the web-based app is pretty similar to the regular desktop application one it has some differences that may impact the overall process and make it more complex in some aspects.
+In this article, we are going to explain each stage of the web application development process, name key specialists who can take part in the project, and map their area of responsibilities.

 List of the Contents

 - Timeline and cost estimation

 - Who is involved in the process flow of web application development

 We already have touched this subject in one of our latest articles about the average cost of web app development.
 One of the key takeaways from that research is that we have to determine the web application development process flow first in order to understand the cost.
 The creation of web applications requires a process, creating a great web app requires a strong one.
 There are some fundamentals when it comes to the web app development process flow.